 A dark urban fantasy novel

-Christian’s family have a natural ability to manipulate energy; they aren’t, however, the only witches in the world or even in the area.
+Christian’s family have a natural ability to manipulate energy and to see beings that are usually invisible or at least not perceived as they are.
+They aren’t, however, the only witches in the world or even in the area.
 When his Scottish-born mother wants to return to her family, and her husband and his father decide to go with her, Christian is left as guardian of the house and library that have belonged to their family for generations.
 Read More